xzYue/odoo/doc/reference/workflows.rst

 Split mode
 ''''''''''

-After an activity has been processed, Odoo evaluates its transition to reach the next activity in the flow.
+After an activity has been processed, Modoo evaluates its transition to reach the next activity in the flow.

-However if an activity has more than one transition, Odoo must decide which activity or activities to follow.
+However if an activity has more than one transition, Modoo must decide which activity or activities to follow.

 .. image:: workflow/split.*